Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Methods

-\textbf{Regression rate in Jung's model}\\
+\subsubsection{Regression rate in Jung's model}

 Jung's model does not include the possibility of regressing in the chain of SLD.
-We incorporate this feature to describe adaptation to treatment and tissue recovery during gaps between treatment applications.
-Since recovery can be stimulated or dampened in response to the inflicted damage, we consider two possibilities: regression rate $q$ dependent either on the stage of damage $n$ or on the treatment time $t$.
+We incorporated this feature to describe possible tissue adaptation or recovery.
+We considered two possibilities for the regression rate $q$, dependent either on the stage of damage $n$ or the treatment time $t$, to ensure we cover all potential scenarios.
 When an $n$-dependent regression rate $q_n$ is included in Jung's model, the net advance rate $r_n=r-q_n$ changes with the level of SLD.
-The general solution of $P_n(t)$ is presented in Section I of the supplementary information (SI-Eq.
-2), and the survival probability is given by $\mathcal{S}(t)=\sum_{n=0}^{n_{max}} P_n(t)$, where we have assumed that a finite number $n_{max}$ of SLD stages are populated.
-We tried different stage-dependent functions for $q_n$ (described in the SI- Eqs.
-4-6), but the results yielded no improvement over the original Jung's model.\\
+The general solution of $P_n(t)$ is presented in Section~SI.2 of the supplementary information.
+We tried different stage-dependent functions for $q_n$ (cf. Eqs. ((SI.4)-(SI.6)), but the results yielded no improvement over the original Jung's model.\\

-After ruling out a stage-dependent regression, we examined a dose-dependent regression function, i.e. treatment time $t$ for a fixed $\dot{D}$.
-The inclusion of a time-dependent function $q(t)$ makes the transition matrix $\hat{A}\rightarrow \hat{A}_t$ time-dependent too.
-In this particular case, the detailed balance equation reads
+After ruling out a stage-dependent regression, we examine a dose-dependent regression function, i.e., treatment time $t$ for a fixed $\dot{D}$.
+Including a time-dependent function $q(t)$ also makes the transition matrix $\hat{A}\rightarrow \hat{A}_t$ time-dependent.
+In this particular case, the detailed balance equation reads The net advance rate in the SLD chain in Eq.~(\ref{bal}) is then given by